Philippe Flores

 Hello and Welcome !

-I recently defended my PhD in April 2024 at CRAN in the SiMul Team that works on signal processing and multi-dimensional data science.
-My thesis subject lied on the Estimation of high dimensional probability density functions with low rank-tensors models with Application to cancer cell characterization.
+I recently defended my PhD in April 2024 at CRAN in the SiMul team that works on signal processing and multi-dimensional data science.
+My thesis subject lied on the estimation of high dimensional probability density functions with low rank-tensors models with application to cancer cell characterization.

 news

-Jun 8, 2025 | Participation at the 2025 edition of the Statistical Signal Processing workshop.
+| Jun 8, 2025 | Participation at the 2025 edition of the Statistical Signal Processing workshop.
 Check out our paper on low-rank approximation of bivariate signal with applications to gravitational wave ringdown analysis. |

-Nov 26, 2024 | Partcipation of the LORAINNE’24 workshop on LOw-Rank Approximations and their Interactions with Neural NEtworks in Nancy. |
+| Nov 26, 2024 | Partcipation of the LORAINNE’24 workshop on LOw-Rank Approximations and their Interactions with Neural NEtworks in Nancy. |

-Jun 3, 2024 | Start of a Postdoc on gravitational waves detection and bivariate signal processing at Gipsa-Lab in Grenoble. |
+| Jun 3, 2024 | Start of a Postdoc on gravitational waves detection and bivariate signal processing at Gipsa-Lab in Grenoble. |

-Apr 16, 2024 | PhD defense on tensors for pdf estimation for flow cytometry data analysis. |
+| Apr 16, 2024 | PhD defense on tensors for PMF estimation for flow cytometry data analysis. |

 selected publications